 Flexbox

-The Flexible Box Layout, commonly known as Flexbox, is a new layout model that allows responsive elements within a container to be automatically arranged depending upon the screen size.
+The Flexible Box Layout, commonly known as Flexbox, is a layout model that allows for responsive elements within a container that can automatically adapt to differing screen sizes.

 div {